 Tape data import.
 Save all patches from the current bank (A or B) by pushing the 'SAVE' button on the synthesizer and record the sound from the 'TAPE SAVE' output as a .wav file in any audio recording software.
 The recorded file can be imported in the Juno-106 Librarian (File->Import->Tape Save Recording).

 Tape data export.
 Export your current library as tape interface in the Juno-106 Librarian (File->Export->Tape Save Recording).
 Play the sound file from any audio software through the 'TAPE LOAD' input after pushing 'LOAD' on the synthesizer.
 Note!
 Always do a proper backup of the patches on your Juno-106 either via tape interface or MIDI before using this functionality.
 A successful load of tape interface data into the synthesizer overwrites the data of the current bank.

 Midi function setup.
 You need to set your Juno-106 to midi function III (there’s a switch on the backside) to enable send and receive of program change.

-- Send and receive patch data.
+Midi connections.
 To be able to edit patches connect your Juno-106 to your computers Midi out port and choose this in the Midi out menu.
 To be able to receive patches from your Juno-106 connect it to your computers Midi in port and select it in the Midi in menu.
 The best way to use the application is of course to connect the Juno-106 to both the Midi in and the Midi out port.

-- Overwrite protection.
+Overwrite protection.
 There is no overwrite dialogue when saving patches.
 Old patches are overwritten with the active patch if the name is equal.
 This is intended to be for ease of use, use the rename patch function to avoid mistakes.